 See link(s) below to view additional documentation.

 NRHP Listing Date 11/13/1966

 NRHP Reference Number 66000917

 James Monroe moved to Fredericksburg in 1789 and began his law practice in an office on Charles Street, launching a career in public service that would carry him on to be a U.S. senator; American minister to France, England, and Spain; governor of Virginia; secretary of state; and fifth president of the United States.
-Monroe’s Fredericksburg’s practice is memorialized in this Charles Street building, erected in several stages, the last being perhaps as late as the 1840s.
-The building stands near the site of Monroe’s actual office in the Fredericksburg Historic District, and is itself a well-preserved example of a Federal period attorney’s office.
-The museum, owned by Mary Washington College, exhibits many possessions of Monroe and his wife, Elizabeth Kortright Monroe.
+Monroe’s Fredericksburg practice is memorialized in this Charles Street building, erected in several stages, the last being perhaps as late as the 1840s.
+The building stands near the site of Monroe’s actual office in the Fredericksburg Historic District, and is itself a well-preserved example of a Federal-period attorney’s office.
+The museum, owned by the University of Mary Washington, exhibits many possessions of Monroe and his wife, Elizabeth Kortright Monroe.

 VLR: Virginia Landmarks Register

 NPS: National Park Service

 Updated: February 22, 2021